collapsed-stacks/startups/questions/3523/how-can-i-find-a-marketing-assistant-to-pay-on-a-per-hour-per-job-basis.md

 - posted by: [Edward Moffett](https://stackexchange.com/users/4961599/edward-moffett) on 2015-03-13
 - score: 2

-<p>An approach which we successfully tried this summer is to use an intern or someone who is currently studying. </p>
+An approach which we successfully tried this summer is to use an intern or someone who is currently studying.

-<p>The advantages to you are that they can be very bright; with an excellent grasp of English, particularly if you go for someone interested in writing; are willing to work part-time while they study / do bursts over the holidays; they are cheap, especially given their ability.
-Also, it may be the only way you are able to afford someone with expertise in the area you are after, e.g. chemical engineering.</p>
+The advantages to you are that they can be very bright; with an excellent grasp of English, particularly if you go for someone interested in writing; are willing to work part-time while they study / do bursts over the holidays; they are cheap, especially given their ability.
+Also, it may be the only way you are able to afford someone with expertise in the area you are after, e.g. chemical engineering.

-<p>They are keen to get some CV points, learn about the business environment, get a lead to a job, gain experience and apply the skills they are learning.</p>
+They are keen to get some CV points, learn about the business environment, get a lead to a job, gain experience and apply the skills they are learning.